Computational-Semantics-and-Pragmatics/connectives/questions.md

     1. The detector is functioning properly.

     Someone asserts that samples are contaminated.
 Do we need to believe?
-Motivate your answer by constructing a truth-tree.
+Motivate your answer by constructing a truth-tree (or table).
+You do not need to include your tree (or table) in the solution.

     ```
     Answer: